 You can love plants and love pets, but you have to be careful which kind of house plants you have around the pets – and children.
-You don’t want either of them to chew on something that is toxic.
+You don’t want either of them to chew on toxic house plans.

 For those with pets and young children, knowing what plants are toxic – indoors and out – is very important.
 It’s also important for anyone who gardens or eats foods harvested from their yard or the wild.
 Here is a basic list of some toxic house and garden plants to be aware of.

-First, let’s look at plants that are toxic to people.
+First, let’s look at toxic house plants that are dangerous to people.
 Young children are more vulnerable to poisoning from plants, and not just because they tend to put things in their mouths – children’s smaller size makes them more susceptible to poisoning.

 1. Oleander (Nerium oleander)

 This lovely flowering shrub is deadly for children and toxic to adults (the amount that sickens an adult could kill a child).
 It’s a Mediterranean native, so it’s grown outdoors in warm climates and indoors in cool ones.
 Its seeds are a well-known poison in India.
 Ingesting any part of this shrub is potentially deadly; all parts of this shrub should be avoided.
 It causes nausea and vomiting, seizures, and coma.

 This pretty purple garden flower produces its hood – or helmet-shaped flowers in long spikes.
 Its lovely looks mask a deadly plant, though.
 Monkshood causes a burning sensation in the bowels and in the mouth, and also numbness in the mouth.
 This is followed by a drop in heart rate and a decrease in circulating oxygen.
 Cardiac problems can also occur just from touching this plant.

 3. Lily of the Valley (Convalleria)